adnanwahab/homelab/readme.md

 # Dynabot.dev - $300 robot + free wikicourse - https://github.com/adnanwahab/jetbot

+ever since 2012 -- I saw a talk by Avi Bryant about WebGL and reading research papers.
+So we wanted to make it as easy as possible to annotate and make research papers starting 2025 usying dynabot.dev which is inspired by Xerox Parc and VPRI.

+Dynamicland = good invention of 2014-21

 ## 300 robot = dynabot.dev/robot
 ## Free Wiki Course = https://roboticsuniversity.observablehq.cloud/dynamicbotnotebook/
 1. PYMOJODec 5 - Link to 30 jupyter Notebooks [Link to jupyter notebooks](https://github.com/adnanwahab/homelab/blob/main/notebooks/readme.md)